-Over the past several years the Commission has dramatically increased its scope of activities.
+As referenced in our statement last year, over the past several years the Commission has dramatically increased its scope of activities.
 In addition to increased demands on our CEHA Program we have been designated as the LINCS/BT Programs for Essex County.
+We have become somewhat of a hodgepodge of revenue sources, authority and jurisdictions, but with great and growing responsibility and formidable fiscal vulnerabilities.